 The consequences are never good.
 Therefore, you have it working in your favor as far as explaining is concerned.
-Tell them about the mental and physical implications of drug abuse and how it can ruin everything that may seem perfect.
-Educate them about how to lead a sober life, free from all kinds of intoxication.
+Tell them about drug abuse’s mental and physical implications and how it can ruin everything that may seem perfect.
+Educate them on how to lead a sober life, free from intoxication.

 Help your teen find something to replace the drug.

 Sometimes, your teenage child might be going through a challenging phase in life.
 You may not fully understand it.
-It is, however, important that you acknowledge it instead of just reprimanding.
+It is, however, vital that you acknowledge it instead of just reprimanding it.
 The best way to deal with drug abuse is to find a distraction or a hobby to keep the mind occupied.
-Therefore, find an alternative like playing a musical instrument or learning a new language to channel their minds there.
+Therefore, find an alternative, like playing a musical instrument or learning a new language, to channel their minds.
 A local detox center may be the first necessary step to help your teenager get rid of drugs still in their system.

 Seek professional help

 In case you become aware of your teenage child’s drug habits, seeking professional help at teen rehab centers is the best course of action.
 They will be well accustomed to dealing with the situation and bringing your child back on the right path.

 - What to Consider When Choosing a Drug Treatment Program

 - Are People with Autism Affected by Addiction?

 - How to Tell If Someone Is Using Drugs